AIGAdc/dcdesignweek.org/_events/printing-with-no-plan-studio-tour-and-workshop.markdown

     7419 Baltimore Ave   <br>
     Takoma Park, MD 20912  <br>
     (Garage / Driveway)
-has-speakers:
+has-speakers: true
 speakers:
 - name: Jesse Kirsch
   pronouns: he | him
-    bio: Jesse Kirsch is an award-winning graphic designer, art director, and owner of No Plan Press, a boutique letterpress and design studio.
+  bio: Jesse Kirsch is an award-winning graphic designer, art director, and owner
+    of No Plan Press, a boutique letterpress and design studio.
 A graduate of the School of Visual Arts in New York City, he has been working professionally in the arts for over 20 years.
 Jesse enjoys finding new methods of using geometry, color, and typography, often in a way that explores everyday subjects from a different perspective.
 Inspired by the juxtaposition of new and old technologies, his work combines the latest in modern design software with century-old vintage printing equipment.
 Originally from New Jersey, Kirsch now lives in Takoma Park, Maryland with his wife, two boys and cat Penny.
+  color-background: cinnabar
+  color-text: celeste
+  default-expanded: false
 accessibility:
   body: "* A sign language interpreter will not be present unless requested.
 If requested,
-    we will do our best to employ a sign language interpreter for the event.\n* Location is not ADA accessible \nShop is at the end of Jesse's driveway.
+    we will do our best to employ a sign language interpreter for the event.

+    * Location
+    is not ADA accessible

+    Shop is at the end of Jesse's driveway.
 There are no steps and everything is at ground level.
 The shop itself is pretty tight, but people will be sitting on the driveway.
+This is at my private residence and trying to keep people out of the house!

+    * Bathrooms are unavailable at this location.

+    If
-This is at my private residence and trying to keep people out of the house!\n* Bathrooms are unavailable at this location.\n\nIf you need any additional accommodations, please contact us using a method that works best for you:\n* <a href=”mailto:accessibility@dc.aiga.org”>Email our accessibility team</a> at accessibility@dc.aiga.org.\n* <a href=\"tel:571-422-2656\">Call or
+    you need any additional accommodations, please contact us using a method that works best for you:

+    * [Email our accessibility
+    team](mailto:accessibility@dc.aiga.org) at accessibility@dc.aiga.org.

+    * Call or
-    text our accessibility lead</a> Josh Kim at 571-422-2656.\n* [Request an accommodation through our Google Form](https://forms.gle/VTys8LzewYs2isUm7).  <br>\nWe honor
+    text our accessibility lead Josh Kim at [571-422-2656](tel:571-422-2656).

+    * [Request an accommodation
+    through our Google Form](https://forms.gle/VTys8LzewYs2isUm7).  <br>

+    We honor
     your privacy.
-No identifying information like your name is required to request an accommodation, and all details will be deleted once completed. \nYou can learn more about how we’re making DC Design Week an accessible experience by visiting our [accessibility statement](https://dcdesignweek.org/accessibility/)."
+No identifying information like your name is required to request an accommodation, and all details will be deleted once completed.

+    You can learn
+    more about how we’re making DC Design Week an accessible experience by visiting our [accessibility statement](https://dcdesignweek.org/accessibility/)."
 platform:
+  is-in-person: true
+  is-remote: false
   in-person-body: |-
     Capacity restrictions for in-person events will be officially decided about two weeks out from DCDW and posted on the specific event pages in order to follow the latest CDC guidance.

     *What COVID precautions are being taken for this event?*
     We are encouraging those not drinking or eating to wear a mask.

     *COVID-19 is rapidly changing: What happens if in-person events need to be cancelled?*
     When possible, in-person events will be moved to Zoom and a refund should not be expected.
 If an event is canceled in its entirety a refund will be issued.
 In either scenario you will be notified immediately.
 filter-date: